Left

 1. Cost-efficiency: Outsourcing game art design tends to be cheaper than producing it with a full in-house team.
 Hiring full-time artists can be expensive, especially if their skills aren’t needed throughout the entire development cycle of your project.
 Outsourcing allows studios to pay only for the assets they need, making it a more budget-friendly approach.

-2. Great option to focus on other game-making aspects: If you outsource a particular aspect of game-making, you clearly will have more resources to focus on other aspects that require more polishing, yet to be done or just seem more crucial for your game’s success.
+2. Great option to focus on other game-making aspects: If you outsource game art, you clearly will have more resources to focus on other aspects that require more polishing, yet to be done or just seem more crucial for your game’s success.

-3. Access to tools and expertise: Outsourcing studios have all the required instrumentary, software and licenses they may need in creating game art design for your project.
+3. Access to tools and expertise: A game art outsourcing studios have all the required instrumentary, software and licenses they may need in creating game art design for your project.
 Also, they have experienced teams of professional artists and animators, working on establishing your game’s look.

 4. Quick and effective workflow: Studios like that tend to have a tried-and-true working process that was maintained for years and proved to be successful.
 They usually hold regular meetings with you, keep you updated and have a particular pipeline to achieve sufficient results that will suit your game effectively.

-RocketBrush Studio has been working since 2016, creating works and providing services, including video game art design, for leading gaming industry names, such as Supercell, Paradox Interactive, Uken Games, Romero Games, Applovin and so on.
+RocketBrush Studio has been working since 2016, creating works and providing services, including 2D and 3D art outsourcing of video game art design, for leading gaming industry names, such as Supercell, Paradox Interactive, Uken Games, Romero Games, Applovin and so on.
 Here are our testimonials you can read.

 We produced game art design works of various styles and genres: cute and cozy mobile games, fantasy card games, pixelated indie roguelites, post-apocalyptic zombie survival games and many others.
 Take a look at our scope in our portfolio.